tamohannes/urartu/README.md

 🚀 New Release Available!
 We're excited to announce a new version of our project! 🎉 Our README.md is currently being updated to reflect all the fantastic changes.
 In the meantime, please explore the release notes and dive in.
 We'd love to hear your feedback! ❤️

-# **UrarTU 🦁**
+# **Urartu 🦁**

-Welcome to UrarTU, your go-to NLP framework designed to simplify your work.
-UrarTU provides easy-to-use abstractions for common pipeline components, making your machine learning journey smoother.
+Welcome to Urartu, your go-to NLP framework designed to simplify your work.
+Urartu provides easy-to-use abstractions for common pipeline components, making your machine learning journey smoother.
-With a `.yaml` file-based configuration system and seamless `slurm` job submission capabilities on clusters, UrarTU removes the technical hassle so you can focus on making impactful NLP work! 🚀
+With a `.yaml` file-based configuration system and seamless `slurm` job submission capabilities on clusters, Urartu removes the technical hassle so you can focus on making impactful NLP work! 🚀

 ![urartu_schema drawio](https://github.com/tamohannes/urartu/assets/23078323/9d747c2d-9856-4dbe-85ab-74a595f86603)

 # **Installation**

-Getting started with UrarTU is super easy! 🌀 Just run:
+Getting started with Urartu is super easy! 🌀 Just run:
 ```bash
 pip install urartu
 ```